ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-ha/mq_ha_pot_lab3.md

 	sudo rdqmstatus -m QMDR
 	```

 1. In this section you will simulate a failure of the DR replication network adapter.
-You should still have the network settings open.
 You will simulate the outage as you did before by turning off the *ens36* adapter on **dr1** when instructed to do so.

 1. In the *ibmuser* window on **dr1**, start putting some messages onto the queue.
 Use the amqsblst sample to do this with the following commands:
 	```